stulp/dmpbbo/demos/robot/README.md

 Whereas Step 1 has defined the search space (with `dmp.set_selected_param_names("weights")`), and Step 3 has determined the initial distribution for the optimization, Step 4 defines how the distribution is updated over time.
 It does so by initializing an <a href="../../dmpbbo/bbo/updaters.py">`Updater`</a>, e.g. `UpdaterCovarDecay` or `UpdaterCovarAdaptation`.

 <a href="step4_prepare_optimization.py">`step4_prepare_optimization.py`</a> is mainly concerned with such parameter settings.
-The hard work is done in the call to `dmpbbo.run_one_update.run_optimization_task_prepare`.
+The hard work is done in the call to `dmpbbo.optimization_step_by_step.prepare_optimization`.
 It sets up various directories, and does a first batch of samples for the optimization process in Step 5.

 ## Step 5: Run the optimization update-per-update